-It's beginning to look a lot like Christmas as festive light displays go on all over town.
+It's beginning to look a lot like Christmas, as festive light displays switch on all over town.
 If you want to bask in the glow of the holiday season in London, here's the lowdown on when, where and how to see the best Christmas lights this year.

 Where are London's Christmas lights and what do they look like?

 There are Christmas lights all over London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
-The West End Christmas lights are the most famous ones, drawing huge crowds each year.
+The West End Christmas lights are the most famous, drawing huge crowds each year, and were all switched on simultaneously in November.

-Regent Street's heavenly festive illuminations are aglow again for 2019, and they're looking fantastic.
-The 44 'Spirit of Christmas' angels are spreading their wings over the busy shopping street once more, running the length of the street, from Langham Place in the north down beyond Piccadilly, into St James's.
+Regent Street's heavenly festive illuminations are aglow again for 2021; the 44 'Spirit of Christmas' angels are spreading their wings over the busy shopping street once more, running the length of the street, from Langham Place in the north down beyond Piccadilly, into St James's.

 They're made from 300,000 LED lights, with 64 canopies forming a twinkling 'net' over the West End.
-We've got a soft spot for the Regent Street lights as some of the only London Christmas lights that don't look completely terrible when viewed in broad daylight.
+We've got a soft spot for the Regent Street lights as some of the only London Christmas lights that don't look completely terrible when viewed in broad daylight, though they're illuminated from 2pm-midnight daily.

-Begin outside Liberty, and look south down Carnaby Street for the best view of this year's ocean-themed Christmas installation.
-Glittering whales, turtles and other sea life creatures frolic in the skies above you, all with an important conservation message.
+Begin outside Liberty, and gaze south down Carnaby Street for the best view of this year's psychedelic Christmas installation, put together in collaboration with refugee charity Choose Love.
+Colourful butterflies frolic in the skies above, symbolising spiritual rebirth, transformation, change and hope.
 The lights and decorations run the length of Carnaby Street, all the way down to the junction with Beak Street.
-Swivel your eyes left and right down the side streets for further seafaring treats.
+Swivel your eyes left and right down the side streets for further treats.

 We've been through this — Bond Street doesn't exist.
 But if it's those pretty peacock Christmas lights you're after, head to the fancy shops of Old Bond Street, towards the Piccadilly end of the high-end thoroughfare.
+The peacocks have been the area's Christmas lights for several years ago, but if it ain't broke, why fix it?
 Plenty of the shops in the area go hard for Christmas too, with some seriously impressive festive displays.

 In Trafalgar Square, it's more of a Christmas tree situation than a Christmas lights one.
-The Trafalgar Square tree has its own much-maligned lights though — they're switched on from 5 December 2019.
-Before you get too critical of the cucumber-esque illuminations, bear in mind that their hung that way in a nod to Norwegian tradition, the country from where the tree originates.
+The Trafalgar Square tree has its own much-maligned lights though — they're usually switched on from the first Thursday in December, though we're awaiting confirmation for 2021.
+Before you get too critical of the cucumber-esque illuminations, bear in mind they're strung that way in a nod to Norwegian tradition, the country from which the tree originates.

 How to see London's Christmas lights